-To define a service, game, or application that does not appear in the Service Name list, first determine which port number or range of numbers the application uses.
+To define a service, game, or application that does not appear in the Service Name drop-down menu, first determine which port number or range of numbers the application uses.
 You can usually get this information by contacting the publisher of the application or user groups or newsgroups.

-To add a custom service:

-- 1. Select Advanced > Advanced Setup > Port Forwarding/Port Triggering. - 2.
+- > To add a custom service: - 1.
+Select ADVANCED > Advanced Setup > Port Forwarding/Port Triggering. - 2.
 Select Port Forwarding as the service type. - 3.
-Click the Add Custom Service button to display the following screen:
+Click the Add Custom Service button.